Russian literature

+Russian literature refers to the literature of Russia, its émigrés, and to Russian-language literature.
+Major contributors to Russian literature, as well as English for instance, are authors of different ethnic origins, including bilingual writers, such as Kyrgyz novelist Chinghiz Aitmatov.
+At the same time, Russian-language literature does not include works by authors from the Russian Federation who write exclusively or primarily in the native languages of the indigenous non-Russian ethnic groups in Russia, thus the famous Dagestani poet Rasul Gamzatov is omitted.

-Russian literature refers to the literature of Russia and its émigrés and to Russian-language literature.
-The roots of Russian literature can be traced to the Middle Ages, when epics and chronicles in Old East Slavic were composed.
-By the Age of Enlightenment, literature had grown in importance, and from the early 1830s, Russian literature underwent an astounding golden age in poetry, prose and drama.
-Romanticism permitted a flowering of poetic talent: Vasily Zhukovsky and later his protégé Alexander Pushkin came to the fore.
-Prose was flourishing as well.
+The roots of Russian literature can be traced to the Early Middle Ages when Old Church Slavonic was introduced as a liturgical language and became used as a literary language.
+The native Russian vernacular remained the use within oral literature as well as written for decrees, laws, messages, chronicles, military tales, and so on.
+By the Age of Enlightenment, literature had grown in importance, and from the early 1830s, Russian literature underwent an astounding "Golden Age" in poetry, prose and drama.
+The Romantic movement contributed to a flowering of literary talent: poet Vasily Zhukovsky and later his protégé Alexander Pushkin came to the fore.
 Mikhail Lermontov was one of the most important poets and novelists.
-The first great Russian novelist was Nikolai Gogol.
-Then came Ivan Turgenev, who mastered both short stories and novels.
-Fyodor Dostoevsky and Leo Tolstoy soon became internationally renowned.
-Other important figures of Russian realism were Ivan Goncharov, Mikhail Saltykov-Shchedrin and Nikolai Leskov.
+Nikolai Gogol and Ivan Turgenev wrote masterful short stories and novels.
+Fyodor Dostoevsky and Leo Tolstoy became internationally renowned.
+Other important figures were Ivan Goncharov, Mikhail Saltykov-Shchedrin and Nikolai Leskov.
 In the second half of the century Anton Chekhov excelled in short stories and became a leading dramatist.
-The beginning of the 20th century ranks as the Silver Age of Russian poetry.
+The end of the 19th century and the beginning of the 20th century is sometimes called the Silver Age of Russian poetry.
 The poets most often associated with the "Silver Age" are Konstantin Balmont, Valery Bryusov, Alexander Blok, Anna Akhmatova, Nikolay Gumilyov, Sergei Yesenin, Vladimir Mayakovsky, and Marina Tsvetaeva.
-This era produced some first-rate novelists and short-story writers, such as Aleksandr Kuprin, Nobel Prize winner Ivan Bunin, Leonid Andreyev, Fyodor Sologub, Yevgeny Zamyatin, Alexander Belyaev, Andrei Bely and Maxim Gorky.
+This era produced novelists and short-story writers, such as Aleksandr Kuprin, Nobel Prize winner Ivan Bunin, Leonid Andreyev, Fyodor Sologub, Yevgeny Zamyatin, Alexander Belyaev, Andrei Bely and Maxim Gorky.